cloudops/cloudops-accp-kb/fr/accp-pilot-intro/accp-user-guide.md

 The ACCP platform is available at the following URL: [https://allianceaccp.cloudmc.ca/](https://allianceaccp.cloudmc.ca/)

-In order to log into the system for the first time, will need to open the invitation email that was sent to you.
+In order to log into the system for the first time, you will need to open the invitation email that was sent to you.
 Click on the link to set the password for your ACCP account.

 ![Screenshot of the email invitation](drac-onboarding-email-invitation.png)